iotaledger/iota-wiki/next/docs/iota-sdk/docs/contribute.md

 # Contribute to the IOTA SDK

-Thank you for considering contributing to the IOTA SDK.
-We offer various ways for you to get involved and make a difference.
+If you're thinking about contributing to the IOTA SDK project, please consider the following ways to get involved.

 ## Join the IOTA Libraries Initiative